Nancy R. Zhang

 Overview

-Dr. Zhang is Professor of Statistics and Data Science in The Wharton School at University of Pennsylvania.
-Her current research focuses primarily on the development of statistical and computational approaches for the analysis of genetic, genomic, and transcriptomic data.
-In the field of Genomics, she has developed methods to improve the accuracy of copy number variant and structural variant detection, methods for improved FDR control, and methods for analysis of single-cell RNA sequencing data.
-In the field of Statistics, she has developed new models and methods for change-point analysis, variable selection, and model selection.
-Dr. Zhang has also made contributions in the area of tumor genomics, where she has developed analysis methods to improve our understanding of intra-tumor clonal heterogeneity.
+Dr. Zhang is a Ge Li and Ning Zhao Professor of Statistics in The Wharton School at University of Pennsylvania.
+Her research focuses primarily on the development of statistical methods and computational algorithms for the analysis of data from high-throughput biological experiments.
+She has made contributions to copy number and structural variant detection, to the modeling and estimation of intra-tumor genetic heterogeneity, and to the modeling and analysis of single-cell and spatial genomic data.
+In Statistics, she has made contributions to change-point analysis, variable selection, and model selection.

 Dr. Zhang obtained her Ph.D. in Statistics in 2005 from Stanford University.
 After one year of postdoctoral training at University of California, Berkeley, she returned to the Department of Statistics at Stanford University as Assistant Professor in 2006.
-She received the Sloan Fellowship in 2011, before formally moving to University of Pennsylvania in 2012 as tenured Associate Professor.
-She is the Principal Investigator in multiple independent research awards funded by the National institutes of Health and National Science Foundation.
-She was rewarded a Medallion Lectureship by the Institute of Mathematical Statistics in 2021.
-At Penn, she is a member of the Graduate Group in Genomics and Computational Biology and of the Penn Neurodegeneration Genomics Center.
+She received the Sloan Fellowship in 2011, and formally moved to University of Pennsylvania with tenure in 2012.
+She was awarded the Medallion Lectureship by the Institute of Mathematical Statistics in 2021 and the P.R.
+Krishnaiah Memorial Lectureship in 2023.
+Her work has been funded by grants from the NSF, NIH, and Mark Foundation.
+At Penn, she is a member of the Abramson Cancer Center and the Graduate Group in Genomics and Computational Biology, and Senior Fellow of Institute of Biomedical Informatics.
+Dr. Zhang currently serves as the Vice Dean of the Wharton Doctoral Program.

 Here are some of Dr. Zhang’s representative publications, categorized by topic (ǂalphabetical ordering, *corresponding author):